 Samples

-GST is not chargeable on commercial samples if:
+GST is not chargeable on commercial samples if they are:

-1. The samples are given to an actual or potential customer; and
+1. Given to an existing or potential customer; and

-2. The samples are in a form not normally available for public sale (They should be easily distinguished from actual products available for sale and marked with words such as "Not for sale" or "Sample only").
+2. In a form not normally available for public sale.
+They should be easily distinguished from actual products available for sale and marked with words such as "Not for sale" or "Sample only".

-If these conditions are not met, you are treated as making a supply to the recipient.
-You may therefore need to account for output tax on these goods given away for free.
+If the above conditions are not met, you would be deemed as making a supply to the recipient.
+You would therefore need to account for output tax on these goods given away for free.
 Please refer to the GST treatment for gifts

 Catalogues that are given free to customers to promote sales can be treated as commercial samples.
 You do not need to charge and account for GST when you give these away.